PC-Droidian-Ports/adaptation-droidian-geminipda/README.md

 Select the droidian-OFFICIAL-phosh-phone-rootfs-api28-arm64-nightly_xxxxx.zip file.
 The zip file will install rootfs.img onto /data

 reboot into linux and upload droidian-boot.img to the linux partition and run sudo dd if=droidian-boot.img of=/dev/disk/by-partlabel/boot2

-reboot and boot the gemini using boot2 selection.
+reboot and boot into droidian using gemini boot2.

+Upload the adaptation files to the gemini and copy them to the same locations as in the adaption repo.

+Also vendor.img file must be download from https://gitlab.com/ubports/porting/community-ports/android9/planet-geminipda/planet-geminipda/-/tree/master/overlay/system/var/lib/lxc/android/vendor.img and copied to /var/lib/lxc/android/

 Currenty working:
 Booting droidian